chuegle/boto/docs/source/simpledb_tut.rst

 The get_domain call has an optional validate parameter, which defaults to True.
 This will make sure to raise an exception if the domain you are looking for doesn't exist.
-If you set it to false, it will return a :py:class:`Domain <boto.sdb.domain.Domain>` object blindly regardless of its existence.
+If you set it to false, it will return a :py:class:`Domain <boto2.sdb.domain.Domain>` object blindly regardless of its existence.

 Getting Domain Metadata
 ------------------------